ESMValGroup/ESMValTool/doc/sphinx/source/develop/dataset.rst

    In this folder the cmorized data set will be stored as a NetCDF file.
-   The cmorized dataset will be automatically moved to the correct tier subfolder of your OBS or OBS6 directory if the option ``--install=True`` is used in the command above and there is not such directory already created.
+   The cmorized dataset will be automatically moved to the correct tier subfolder of your OBS or OBS6 directory if the option ``--install=True`` is used in the command above and no such directory was already created.

 If your run was successful, one or more NetCDF files are produced in your output directory.